jeppan875/jeppan875.github.io/career.md

 ### Courses I read

 Currently I'm studying *development and operation of software systems* at Linnaus University.
-For more information visit [development and operation of software systems] (https://lnu.se/program/utveckling-och-drift-av-mjukvarusystem/distans-ht/) website.
+For more information visit [development and operation of software systems website](https://lnu.se/program/utveckling-och-drift-av-mjukvarusystem/distans-ht/)

 #### I have completed the following courses: